 Loperamide (Imodium) is a synthetic opioid that slows down the intestinal tract.
 The drug is used to treat episodes of diarrhea associated with rapid peristalsis.

 Linaclotide (Linzess) is a medication used in patients over age 8 for idiopathic chronic constipation as well as a treatment for irritable bowel syndrome with constipation.
 It works as an agonist to guanylate cyclase-c in the intestinal lumen to increase cGMP (cyclic guanosine monophosphate).
-This increase in cGMP causes an increase in fluid in the intestinal lumen and works to decrease transit time of GI contents through decreased motor activity.
+This increase in cGMP causes an increase in fluid in the intestinal lumen and works to decrease transit time of GI contents through increased motor activity.

 Tegaserod (Zelnorm) increases the movement of stools in the bowels and helps relieve constipation.
 However, the drug has been withdrawn from the U.S. market and is only indicated for limited emergency situations.
 Men taking tegaserod did not experience symptom relief.